radxa/cix-openharmony-manifests/README.md

 $ repo sync -j$(nproc)
 ```

-After downloading the Harmony repository, it is necessary to set up a proxy to improve the speed of downloading the Cix Gitlab repository
+After downloading the Harmony repository, it is necessary to set up a proxy to improve the speed of downloading the Cix Gitlab repository.

-Please uncomment GitLab repository in manifests/chipsets/radxa-all.xml
+Please uncomment GitLab repository in manifests/chipsets/radxa-all.xml.
 ```bash
 <include name="chipsets/cix/radxa_sky1_evb.xml" />
 ```